 Seems like not so long ago, around this time of autumn, when, suddenly streets of Guwahati starts getting busier, shops look glitzy and glamorous than usual, like a canvas splashed with beautiful colors all around.
 Yeah! it’s the time again to celebrate Durga Puja.
-People have already started making their preparations and shopping for new clothes, shoes, jewellery etc. Temples white washed, workers busy with their tools constructing beautiful majestic puja pandals.
-It’s a feeling of thrill to witness such sights while passing by the streets of Guwahati.
-To me the streets looked no less than a grand wedding with gorgeously dressed up bride.
-The idols been made in the workshops of Panbazar make me reminisce, “what an amazing craftsmanship!”.
+People have already started making their preparations and shopping for new clothes, shoes, jewelry etc. Temples white washed, workers busy with their tools constructing beautiful majestic puja pandals.
+It’s a feeling of a thrill to witness such sights while passing by the streets of Guwahati.
+To me, the streets looked no less than a grand wedding with the gorgeously dressed up bride.
+The idols have been made in the workshops of Panbazar make me reminisce, “what an amazing craftsmanship!”.

-It’s been several years now, since I have celebrated Durga Puja in Assam.
+It’s been several years now since I have celebrated Durga Puja in Assam.
 Sitting here, far away, from that one festival, so full memories, sights, smells and what not, makes me go wild while thinking, salivating and swallowing hard, hanging in between my nostalgic feelings of Durga Puja celebration during my childhood and longing to participate in the grand celebration in my own land with my family.
-Though this is not possible, but we are fortunate enough to be able to celebrate it here in Bahrain with equal devotion, grandeur and traditional pomp.
+Though this is not possible, we are fortunate enough to be able to celebrate it here in Bahrain with equal devotion, grandeur, and traditional pomp.

 The thrill and excitement of upcoming long holidays, shopping for Durga puja, pandal hopping and relishing all puja delicacies, street food like aloo chop, egg-rolls, singara, kochuri and the staple or must have of this festival is the piping hot jelepi.

 Drifting down my memory lane to those four days festive spirit, starting with Saptami morning.
-Eagerly waiting for pandal hopping wearing new dress to get the first glimpse of the beautifully ornamented idol of MAA DURGA and offer our prayers and gratitude to the Goddess.
+Eagerly waiting for pandal hopping wearing a new dress to get the first glimpse of the beautifully ornamented idol of MAA DURGA and offer our prayers and gratitude to the Goddess.

 - 1 cup refined flour